gunnarmorling/modular-resource-bundles/README.md

 * Java 9+ (module path)

-Resource bundles of a modular application are obtained from a central service in a uniform way, using the `dev.morling.links.base.LinksMessages` bundle name.
+Resource bundles of a modular application are obtained from a central service in a uniform way, using the `dev.morling.links.core.LinksMessages` bundle name.
 The bundles are contributed by the _greenkeeping_ and _tournament_ modules.
-They are loaded by the _base_ module.
+They are loaded by the _core_ module.
 Loading happens via an explicitly passed `Control` (on Java 1.8), via a `ResourceBundleControlProvider` (on Java 9+ with classpath), or via `ResourceBundleProvider`s (on Java 9+ with module path),